 - 4 medium beets

 - 150 g feta cheese, cubed or crumbled

 - 1 cup arugula leaves, roughly chopped

 - 2.5 cups cooked orzo pasta, cook according to package instructions-use a little less than 1 cup raw orzo

 - Sea salt and black pepper to taste

 Preheat the oven to 400 F/ 200 C/ gas mark 6.
-Pour 2 tablespoons of oil into a large oven proof dish and set aside.
-Peel the beetroot, slice it very thinly and place the slices in the oven dish.
-Crumble the feta over the beetroot, combine the garlic with 2 tablespoons of oil and pour on top.
-Bake for 20 minutes.
+Peel the beetroot, cut in half and slice thinly, then toss into a large baking tray.
+The slices can overlap each other.
+Crumble the feta over the beetroot.
+Combine the garlic with 4 tablespoons of the oil and drizzle over the whole thing.
+Bake for 30 minutes.

 In the meantime boil the pasta, drain and combine with the arugula and the remaining oil.
-Season well.
-Place a desired amount of the baked beetroot on top of the pasta, drizzle with a little more oil if you like and enjoy!
+Season to taste.
+Combine with the beetroot, drizzle with a little more oil if you like and enjoy!

 You will save time if you boil the orzo while the beetroot is in the oven.